MicrosoftDocs/learn/learn-pr/azure/manage-azure-private-5g-core/includes/2-network-and-site-management.md

-A private mobile network is a local 4G or 5G network that Azure Private 5G Core powers for an enterprise.
+A private mobile network is a local 4G or 5G network that Azure Private 5G Core deploys.
 Each private mobile network can have multiple geographically dispersed sites.
 A site represents a physical enterprise location containing an Azure Stack Edge (ASE) device that hosts a packet core instance.
 The packet core instance provides the 4G and 5G network functions for the site.

 Azure Private 5G Core allows you to manage a private mobile network and its sites centrally through the Azure portal.
 Once a private mobile network is deployed, you'll need to manage it on a routine basis.
 For example, you may want to [reconfigure network slices](#configure-network-slices) or modify a site based on specific business needs.
 This unit introduces you to the network and site management tasks.